Why Gardening With Kids is a Great Way to Learn Life Lessons

 When you get a bumper crop of tomatoes, you can experience the joy of sharing the harvest.
 Giving to people in your neighborhood or donating to a local food bank can be a great way to teach kids the joy that comes from sharing.

-10 - Family relationships
+10 - Family Relationships

 The most important benefit of a family garden is the connections that grow between family members.
 It’s the simple daily things that have the most impact.
 Spending time together in a shared activity can strengthen relationships.
 The daily act of tending the garden together increases opportunities to communicate while working side by side.

 There is so much to learn in the garden.
 These 10 garden values are just the beginning.
-There’s no end to the life lessons you will discover.
-It’s never too late to enjoy gardening, and it’s never too early to start learning.
+The longer you garden, the more you'll realize there’s no end to the life lessons you can discover.
+When we became parents, we realized how much we had learned in our our family gardens.

 Leave a comment